SineAndie/APAM/README.md

 prof_plots <- make.profile.plots(profile)
 ```

-and local influence (LI) diagnostics:
+and local influence (LI) diagnostics.
+Note, in `make.fit`, make sure
+that `do.hess=T` or the LI diagnostics will return an error.

 ``` r
 #to calculate age group LI slopes for the full model and data components (takes approx 15 mins)